Heidi Mount: Career

 Mount appears in the 2011 Pirelli Calendar photographed by Karl Lagerfeld.

+In late 2012 she takes part in Paco Rabanne's Invictus perfume advertising campaign which features the rugby player Nick Youngquest as the protagonist, impersonating a giant white goddess posing in the middle of a stadium.

 Personal life

 Mount married hairstylist Shawn Mount in 2007.
 They separated in 2010, and divorced in 2013.
 She has two children.